+If the item remains unsold for a period in excess of 6 months , the family must donate them to the Trust to dispose of them at their discretion.

 SP Trust – On advice from the Park, the Trust will designate a delivery address for the goods that have been donated to them.
 The family, or a contractor (at the cost of the estate or residual life right), will pack the goods into numbered boxes and provide a schedule of the contents of the boxes e.g. kitchenware, clothes, ornaments, etc. and a list indicating what has been packed in each box.
 Anything cracked or broken should be discarded.

+CWHP

 Appendix A – List of Resources